 They hired a young black bouncer to handle the voyous or thugs.

 Jacques had run with several gangs from the outer suburbs.
 A two-year stint in prison had not ruined his smile.
-The young girls from the good neighborhoods found the muscular Martiniquean handsome and came in droves to try their luck with the ex-con.
+The young girls from the good neighborhoods found the muscular Martiniquean handsome and flocked in droves to try their luck with the ex-con.

 These beauties in turn attracted men who brought them drinks.